 Player ratings for team caps can be found here: http://nado.net/nado-player-skill-ratings

 Event listings and registration can be found here: http://nado.net/bse-trip-remote-tournament-calendar

 General Rules for All Divisions:

 Contestant Eligibility: A participating team shall consist of two players.
-Both players must be regular North American Dart Organization affiliated league players with no less than 96 dart league games of any kind during the 12-month period prior to the event date.
+Both players must be regular North American Dart Organization affiliated league players with no less than 96 dart league games of any kind during the 12-month period prior to the registration ratings lock-down date.
 All players must be at least 21 years of age.
 A North American Dart Organization affiliated regular league player is defined as any North American Dart Organization affiliated League Player.
 A player playing in a league program that was acquired by a NADO affiliate during the event eligibility dates will be allowed to count their league games played prior to the acquisition if they are documented and made available to NADO.
 Any North American Dart Organization affiliated league games played on NADO affiliated operator dart boards are counted.

 Bullshooter Europe Remote Tournament Entry Fees: The fees for this tournament will be posted on the NADO website per qualifying tournament they choose to play.
 The Finals will not have an entry fee.
 Teams must submit a team captain and a working mobile telephone number so that if any problems arise we can contact you.
 In addition to voice phone communications NADO may use text messaging to communicate with participants and the participants acknowledge that their mobile phone and text messaging rates may apply.
 The team captain’s number will be on a captains list that all team captains will have.
 Players will be required to pay for the cost of tournament and practice games as they are played during the event.